locutusjs/locutus/website/about.md

 **Why?**

- - to create interoperable encoding functions
+ - to create interoperable functions, useful when you app involves more than one programming languages
  - to see if we can
+ - as a fun rainy Sunday afternoon pastime, instead of solving a crossword puzzle: port a function : )
- - to learn JavaScript
+ - to get a deeper of the languages involved
  - to help others learn JavaScript
  - to profit from a few useful functions such as:
 [strip_tags](/php/strip_tags/),